 - Three term hours in WO 6313 Word and Worship

 III.
 Six term hours of Contextual Studies, as follows:

 - Three term hours in XS 6310 The Church in Its Social Context (this course must be taken prior to or concurrently with the first courses in ministry)

 - Three term hours in HR 6302 World Religions and Christianity: A Global Perspective

 IV.
-Twenty-four term hours of electives, with the following stipulations:
+Twenty-four term hours of electives.

 A minimum cumulative G.P.A. of 2.0 on all coursework is required for graduation to the M.Div. degree.
 A minimum cumulative average of 2.0 is likewise required for continuation beyond the second term and for continuation in school beyond the fourth term.

 Admission to Candidacy

 M.Div. students will be reviewed for admission to formal candidacy for the degree in the spring term following the completion of 27 term hours of academic work.
 A student will be admitted to candidacy provided he or she is not on probation and is not disqualified for having given insufficient evidence of fitness for ministry (See the Fitness for Ministry section.).
 Admission to formal candidacy signifies that the student is proceeding satisfactorily in his or her work and may be considered for the degree upon completion of all the requirements, but it does not oblige Perkins to grant the degree.